FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by creating a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.
 Then, just run `python configmerger.py config.ini myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 # Changelog
+- v0.71 - holiday mentions via Python's `holidays` module (can be extended)
 - v0.708 - improved astronomy data combining via WeatherAPI
 - v0.707 - code cleanup + enhancements to Perplexity API handling
 - v0.706 - further weather fetching options; additional country-based data fetching